yuyichao/explore/julia/new_gc/bit_swap.md

     * clear `parent.mark`
     * put parent in remset

-This is essentially the same with the current write barrier implementation.
+This is essentially the same as the current write barrier implementation.
 The disadvantage is that it can put objects that are only refering old object in the remset because the object they refer to are in the remset.
 (i.e. this apprach collapse old wb-triggered with young promoting).